-Why not learn a new craft that is a calming and therapeutic hobby, while spending a weekend with creative like minded students, which offers the opportunity to make new friends.
+Why not learn a new craft that is a calming and therapeutic hobby, while spending a weekend with creative like minded students, which offers the opportunity to make new friends as well as opening new horizons.

-If you have ever thought about making lace and/or at any time your relatives have made lace, then please come and experience it for yourself.
+If you have ever thought about making lace, and/or at any time your relatives have made lace, then please come and experience it for yourself & test skills you may be unaware of.

-During the session Tina will teach you how to prepare your bobbins & pricking, learn the basic stitches, and how to tension your work.
+During the session Tina will teach you how to prepare your bobbins & pricking, learn the basic stitches & techniques, and how to tension your work.
 This will lead to you producing your first traditional bandage of lace.
 Each student will progress at their own pace, with plenty of time to revisit any necessary areas and ask questions.

-Bobbin Lace is a traditional heritage craft, which will be taught by an enthusiastic lace maker of 28yrs experienced and Tina can advise on other follow-on courses that she runs at a number of location within Surrey and their availability, to help extend your Experience & Skills.
+Tina is an enthusiastic lace maker, of over 30yrs experience, who loves this heritage craft of Bobbin Lace and will advise on other follow-on courses & their availability, that she runs at a number of location within Surrey, to help extend your Experience & Skills.

 If you have any questions do please get in touch for more information.

-Class size: 2/3 Students (max) to ensure that you receive the right level of personal tuition & guidance.
+Class size: 2/3 Students (max) so that help is always available and to ensure that you receive the right level of personal tuition & guidance.

 Tina will send detail direction Maps & Instructions to everyone attending.

-If you can not make any of the above course dates or wish to suggest a different date please get in touch.
+If you can not make any of the above course dates or wish to suggest a different date, then please do get in touch.

 Unlike other course providers, there will be no paperwork for you to fill in, however I would appreciate feedback and for you to leave a review for this course.